Piyushsamantpth/Fine-tunning-of-SAM-for-specific-segmentation-application/README.md

-# Lung Nodule Segmentation with fine tunning of the SAM
+# Lung Nodule Segmentation with fine-tuning of the SAM

 This project involves fine-tuning the Segment Anything Model (SAM) for lung nodule segmentation.
 It includes two main notebooks: one for training the model and one for testing the model.